 - Leave without pay of less than 12 consecutive months can be taken without breaking continuity of service.
 However, the break will pause credit towards your qualifying period until you restart paid service.
 Continuity of service is broken if you separate from the ADF and re-enlist.
 You will need to re-start your qualifying period of four years from the date you re-enlist.

 - Warlike service does not fast-track qualifying period of four years.

 - Eight years of effective Reserve service undertaken in consecutive, financial years.

 - Effective service as a Reservist involves completing at least 20 days of paid service within a financial year.

 - Continuity of service is broken if the minimum 20 days of paid service is not completed each financial year.

 - If continuity is broken, you will need to re-start your qualifying period of eight years from the financial year that you again undertake effective service.

 - Warlike service does not fast-track qualifying period of eight years.

-- Reservists can fast-track qualifying period by completing more than six months of Continuous Full-Time Service (CFTS).
+- Reservists can fast-track the qualifying period by completing more than six months of Continuous Full-Time Service (CFTS).
 CFTS periods of more than six months can be completed within one financial year, or span across two consecutive financial years.
 This means that in addition to being recognised for one year of effective service (for completing more than 20 days of paid service within the financial year), you also gain one extra year towards the eight year qualifying period.